 Every successful conference needs an active conference organizing committee.
 But who’s responsible for doing what?

 Establishing a conference organizing committee is one of the first tasks for every conference organizer.
 For a small, straightforward academic or research event, a conference organizing committee may be made up of just two or three people.
 Larger conferences, however, are often organized by a team of individuals with specific roles and responsibilities.
 And in order to deliver a successful event, you’ll need to clearly define the roles and responsibilities of every conference organizing committee member.

 The general chair makes all final decisions regarding the conference, including how roles and responsibilities are divided.
 They’re often responsible for selecting where the conference is held.
 As most of the people in a conference organizing committee aren’t being paid to be there (and have busy full-time jobs) it’s important the chair can inspire them from the very top.
 So, the chair should be able to clearly define goals, and be able to highlight that everyone has a stake in the success of a conference.

 The programme chair ensures that a well-balanced, high-quality technical programme is organized and presented at the conference.
-Together with the general chair, they develop the conference’s call for papers (aka call for abstracts) and source suitable abstract management software.
+Together with the general chair, they develop the conference’s call for papers (aka call for abstracts) and source suitable online conference software.
 They also take responsibility for the peer review process and the conference schedule.

 In conferences where there are 100 submissions or more, managing the entire peer review process can be too much for one person.
 Depending on the size of the conference, the programme chair may appoint people to a programme committee to help manage it.
 Programme committee members take responsibility for distinct parts of the peer review process or tracks within the conference.